facelessuser/coloraide/docs/src/markdown/color.md

 from coloraide import Color
 ```

-Afterwards, you can begin working with colors.
-You can import CSS syntax:
+Afterwards, colors can be created using various, valid CSS syntax:

 ```pycon3
 >>> Color("red")